Daniel 6:1-28 · Daniel · Updated April 25, 2026

 Interpretation and theological stakes

 From an Evangelical Protestant perspective, the emphasis is on the miraculous nature of God's intervention.
 The text is read as a literal demonstration of God's power and protection.
 Daniel's survival in the lions' den is seen as a direct act of God, exemplifying His ability to perform miracles for those who are faithful (Daniel 6:22).
-This interpretation underscores the belief that God's presence is active and tangible in the world, intervening directly in the lives of believers.
+This interpretation emphasizes the belief that God's presence is active and tangible in the world, intervening directly in the lives of believers.
 The narrative reassures the faithful of God's omnipotence and His willingness to protect and deliver those who trust in Him.

 Continue reading with a Scholar plan